-SOTA fuzzers \cite{p2im, uEmu, fuzzware} adopt alternative approaches to accurately identify DRs.
-A read from an identified DR will retrieve arbitrary data during fuzzing, for the read is hard to emulate and the DR is assumed to be under adversarial control when the firmware is under attack.
+SOTA fuzzers \cite{p2im, uEmu, fuzzware} adopt alternatives to accurately identify DRs.
+They will emulate DR reads to return arbitrary values because DR reads are hard to emulate and DRs are assumed to be under adversarial control when the firmware is under attack.